-Our goal is to foster the development of future surgeons with a belief in the importance of diversity, gender equality, inclusion, and health equity for patients, students, and professionals in academic surgery through exposure and mentorship within a large academic surgery center while gaining research experience, surgical skills, professional development, and networking.
+Our goal is to foster the development of future surgeons with a belief in the importance of diversity, gender equality, inclusion, and health equity for patients, students, and professionals in academic surgery through exposure and mentorship while gaining research experience, surgical skills, professional development, and networking.

 - Mentorship: Each student will be assigned to a research mentor within our surgery department who will in turn oversee the participation of the student in a short-term research project.
 These ventures will be identified ahead of time for feasibility within the timeline of the fellowship.

-- Research and Academic Opportunities: The scholars will have an expected 40 hour per week commitment which should be largely dedicated to working on their selected project.
-Seminars will be hosted by the Department of Surgery and will cover topics on leadership, advocacy, career development, application strategies, and opportunities within academic surgery.
+- Research & Academic Opportunities: The scholars will have an expected 40 hour per week commitment which should be largely dedicated to working on their selected project.
+Seminars will be hosted by Department of Surgery faculty, residents, and students and will cover topics on leadership, advocacy, career development, application strategies, and opportunities within academic surgery.

 LEAGUES gives fellows the opportunity to attend lectures presented by faculty members and trainees on a variety of topics related to academic surgery, ranging from discussions of advocacy, productivity, and mentorship.
 A selection of our 2020 lectures is available online for applicants to review, and we update our curriculum every year.

 The LEAGUES Fellowship is open to any 1st year medical students enrolled in a U.S. medical school who have completed the first year of medical school having demonstrated interest in furthering the mission of our program as shown through their application.

 Funding & Stipend

 Funding for the LEAGUES fellowship is provided by the Michigan Medicine Department of Surgery.
 A $1,000 stipend will be awarded to each participant, and all materials and books required for participation in the program will be provided.
 Three (3) LEAGUES fellows are selected each cycle.